baezortega/mutree/README.md

 * A tab-delimited text file containing the information for all the identified mutations in the tree.

-* Three versions of the same phylogenetic tree, in NEXUS format (compatible with FigTree):
+* Three versions of the same phylogenetic tree:

-    - One version showing bootstrap support values in its branch bifurcations.
+    - One version showing bootstrap support values in its branch bifurcations (unrooted tree in Newick format).

-    - One version showing all the identified mutations occurring in each branch.
+    - One version showing all the identified mutations occurring in each branch (Nexus format).

-    - One version showing the identified recurrent mutations occurring in each branch.
+    - One version showing the identified recurrent mutations occurring in each branch (Nexus format).